 Tours can take place almost anywhere, from a private home to a museum to a national park.
 To avoid confusion or, worse, angry location staff ready to kick you out, clearly communicate what you will be doing and when you’ll be doing it to the location management and back it up in writing well in advance of the tour.
 Be sure you have the necessary permits, you pay fees in advance, obtain a contract and insurance if required, and tell your crew to abide by the location’s rules and regulations.

+Figuring out how radio or satellite tours can help you is rewarding when the plan comes together out in the field in a remote locale.
+There is a certain procedure and checklist of sorts when executing a tricky project in a tricky setting.
 The easiest way to deal with all of the above is to partner with KEF Media.
 Our team has the depth of experience needed to deliver a stress free satellite media tour and outstanding results from anywhere in the world.